davidarich/boxer-buddy/README.md

 This project is a **work in progress** (alpha) and has minimal features.

+## About

+The goal of this project is to experiment with Go and React as a performant cross-platform capable desktop application.
+Hexagonal architecture is used for the Go "backend" to enable flexibility through dependency inversion.
+Messaging between the backend and frontend is achieved via websockets.

 ## Features

 - :white_check_mark: Start & Stop a configured Game Client